When you’re obsessed with reading, all of your time is spent playing catch up.

 Eleanor’s home life is rough at best; cramped in a tiny house with her mom, step dad, and siblings, her artistic soul is stifled.
 But she’s just allowed back in the house after being sent away for awhile so she can’t make waves about the circumstances.
 Then of course, the girls at school are terrible to her.
 They mess with her stuff, her clothes, give her a hard time in gym.
 It isn’t until quite a ways into the school year that she makes friends with two other outcasts.

 Park is her light at the end of the tunnel.
 Once he stops being a jerk, he notices that she’s smart and beautiful in a unique way and decides to befriend her.
-He has his own issues, with his cultural identity, friends, and his sweet but over bearing parents, but they fit together none the less.
+He has his own issues, with his cultural identity, friends, and his sweet but over bearing parents.
+He and Eleanor fit together none the less.

 *!=~**~ Spoiler alert